Bernard-Steven/intro_to_apis/README.md

 # Intro to APIs
-Learning to us js to get data and display it!
+Learning to use js to get data and display it!

 ### TODO: